 And it was the year that then-owner Ted Turner—upset at an 8-21 start—told manager Dave Bristol to take a 10-day vacation in May, and Turner named himself interim manager.
 This lasted for one game, after which then-commissioner Bowie Kuhn told Turner that anyone who owned stock in a team was forbidden from managing it.

-Snitker was a critical figure in helping to develop the homegrown players who were so critical in the Braves winning a professional sports-record 14 consecutive division titles from 1991-2005.
+Snitker was a critical figure in helping to develop the homegrown players who were so critical in the Braves winning a professional-sports-record 14 consecutive division titles from 1991-2005 (not including 1994 strike season).

 POST-PLAYING CAREER POSITIONS

-- 2007: Snitker joined the Braves in Atlanta, as third base Coach.
+2007: Snitker joined the Braves in Atlanta as the third base coach.

 October 11, 2016: The Braves name Snitker manager.
 Snitker has served as one of the most respected and influential coaches within the Braves' farm system over the course of the past four decades.
 Though he had logged many years as a Minor League manager, there was never a thought of him handling the role at the big league level until he was unexpectedly given the opportunity this year.